dh256git/project27/seasonal/viva.md

 Practical evaluation methods and observations.

-Results:
+Results: Indicating E. I., predominance

-Missed opportunity of communicating the science of the multisensory technology,
+dark matter shadowing the science of the multisensory technology,

 challenges in evaluation of overall experience.